 6) Add onions, bell pepper, celery and some olive oil if necessary.
 Sprinkle them with a pinch of salt.
 Saute until onions are translucent.
 Once translucent, add garlic and saute a few more minutes.

 7) Drain your beans and add them to the pot along with the sausage and pickled pork.

 8) Add chicken stock, water, and bay leaves.
 Bring pot to a boil.
 Add the salt and Salt Free Creole Seasoning and stir well.
 Boil for 30 minutes, stirring occasionally.

 9) Skim the thick bubbles/film that gather on the surface and discard to a bowl.

 10) After it has boiled for 30 minutes, put it to a simmer.
 Cover the pot with a top, leaving an inch of open space to let the dish vent.
 Simmer for 90 minutes, stirring occasionally.

-11) Add parsley and a couple dashes of white vinegar, stir well.
+11) Take a small spoonful of beans to taste that they are done cooking.
+Once they are done, add parsley and a couple dashes of white vinegar, stir well.